str1ngth3ory/Bayes-Nets-Assignment/README.md

 Repeat this experiment for Metropolis-Hastings sampling.

+Fill in the function `compare_sampling()` to perform your experiments

 Which algorithm converges more quickly?
 By approximately what factor?
 For instance, if Metropolis-Hastings takes twice as many iterations to converge as Gibbs sampling, you'd say that Gibbs converged faster by a factor of 2.
-Fill in sampling_question() to answer both parts.
+Fill in `sampling_question()` to answer both parts.

 ### 2f: Return your name

 _[1 point]_

 A simple task to wind down the assignment.
-Return you name from the function aptly called return_your_name().
+Return you name from the function aptly called `return_your_name()`.